Update: We have released a free ebook about our workflow: Efficiency in Development Workflows.

 In the meantime, you can take a look at the blog posts in our "Further Info" section that explain Zero Downtime Deployments by Etsy, Braintree and BalancedPayments.

 It is important to automate every step of the deployment.
-No matter if you want to deploy your code on every merge to master or trigger it manually by merging the master into another branch.
+No matter if you want to deploy your code on every merge to controller or trigger it manually by merging the controller into another branch.

 Now that we’ve gone from working on a feature to code reviews and finally pushing to production in our web application we will take a closer look at our test infrastructure next time.